 generally involve an in-depth investigation into the IT infrastructure to discover the following:

-- Dependencies—This is the longest, most complicated, and most expensive part of the baseline.
+- Dependencies: This is the longest, most complicated and expensive part of the baseline.

 - Which hosts and software provide which services?